 Show directive leadership when you need rules to be followed

-This also applies when you have rules or standards in your team that help work happen more effectively or to a minimum level of quality.
+This also applies when you have standards in your team that help work happen more effectively or to a minimum level of quality.
 For example, you may have mandatory daily meetings to understand what will be happening on a particular day.
 Or you may need data recorded in a particular way to be able to calculate some metrics you require.

 It is in these situations when sometimes it is best to say “this is how it needs to be”.
-You may have a discussion about changing the rules if the general perception is that they are too cumbersome, but while the rules still exist, they should be followed.
+You may have a discussion about changing the rules if the general perception is that they are too cumbersome.
+But while the rules still exist, they should be followed.

 Show directive leadership when decision-making has stalled